Dharshanyadav/English-to-Tamil-Speech-Translator/README.md

 ## License

-This project is licensed under the PSGitech License - see the LICENSE file for details.
+This project is licensed under the PSGitech  - see the LICENSE file for details.

 ## Acknowledgments